sporniket/moto-tools/README.md

 ## 2. What should you know before using **Sporniket's MO/TO tools** ?

-**Sporniket's MO/TO tools** is written using python version 3.8, and should work with python version to 3.10.
+**Sporniket's MO/TO tools** is written in python and supports python 3.10 up to 3.13

-It relies on the following packages to build and test :
+It uses the `pdm` utility to manage its dependencies and management tasks

-* build
-* pytest
-* coverage

-It also relies on the following package to enforce source formatting :

-* black

 see [README packaging](https://github.com/sporniket/moto-tools/blob/main/README-packaging.md) for further details.